• Skip to primary navigation

 • This recipe serves up to 6 people (The quantity has been updated).

-• Soak the beans overnight, this really important to get the correct consistency and accurate cooking time.
-Try to cheat by using unsoaked black beans as this will alter/delay the overall cooking results.
+• Soak the beans overnight, this is really important to get the correct consistency and accurate cooking time.
+Don't try to cheat by using unsoaked black beans as this will alter/delay the overall cooking results.

-• This recipe is for dried beans only, using canned beans will quite adjusting the liquid ratio which I haven't tested out yet.
+• This recipe is for dried beans only, using canned beans will adjust the liquid ratio which I haven't tested out yet.

 • Remember to do a taste test and adjust the level of seasoning to your preference at the end of the cooking process.